Ticker

 Meditation, laughing therapy, social connectivity, listening to music, getting busy with the most-liked activity, and counseling with a therapist are a few ways of relieving stress.

-11. Effects of caffeine and alcohol.
+11. Know the effects of caffeine and alcohol.

 Caffeine can stimulate the digestive muscles to contract and cause a bowel movement, but excessive caffeine intake causes dehydration and contributes to constipation.
 Decaffeinated coffee can be an alternative.